About Me and this Site

 Me: South of Finland.

-I was born in 1978 in Hollywood, Florida.
 My hobbies are reading, building electronic and mechanical devices, and conducting experiments of questionable scientific merit though considerable entertainment value (at least to me).
 Occasionally I try my hand at the visual arts, with some not-entirely-awful results.

 Professional and Academic Life